phideg/neptungen/README.md

 By default the generated output can be found in the `_output` directory.

 # Galleries
-Galleries are as similar to normal pages.
+Galleries are similar to normal pages.
 Create an `images` sub directory within any of your page directories.
 Copy or symlink all relevant images into it.
-Create an markdown file named `gallery.md`.
+Create a markdown file named `gallery.md`.
 Neptungen will then call the gallery.liq template to generate the gallery page.

 By defailt the images are resized to 800x600 pixels and the corresponding thumbs nails are set to 90x90 pixels.
-Those default settings can be overwritten via configuration file `config.toml`.
+Those default settings can be overwritten via the configuration file `config.toml`.

 # Sync
 __ftp__